VanhanenJLA/Ilmari/VIBEME.md

 ### 🧠 Project Overview

 Ilmari is a cloud-native Industrial IoT (IIoT) reference implementation on Azure, focused on telemetry ingestion, digital twins, and observability.
-The goal is to simulate, ingest, process, and model building/room sensor data using modern Azure services and .NET isolated Azure Functions.
+The goal is to simulate, ingest, process, and model building telemetry using Azure services and .NET isolated Azure Functions.

 This is not a demo-only project — it’s structured as a realistic, production-leaning architecture with infrastructure-as-code, environment separation, and extensibility in mind.